jdunkerley/jdunkerley/advent-of-code-2020-week-4.md

 ![Danilang's solution](assets/advent-2020-4/day21.dl.jpg)

 I think my approach over complicated the first part somewhat.
-The much more sensible approach to solving part one was produced by [Danilang](https://community.alteryx.com/t5/user/viewprofilepage/user-id/34059).
+A much more sensible approach to solving part one was produced by [Danilang](https://community.alteryx.com/t5/user/viewprofilepage/user-id/34059).
 This involved just looking at the counts of allergens versus the ingredient/allergen count.
 It made the joins a lot cleaner to see what is going on (as opposed to making a dynamic regular expression as I did!).

 Danilang also chose to use an iterative macro to fill all the possible rows.
 The iteration is as described above but involved less copy and pasting!